VeritasOS/netbackup-api-code-samples/README.md

 ##### Executing the 'snippets'

-The `snippets` folder contains code samples to invoke NetBackup REST APIs using different scripting/programming languages.
+The `snippets` folder contains code samples to invoke NetBackup APIs using different scripting/programming languages.
 These are usually simple examples that demonstrate specific API.

 Pre-requisites: